De Zuid-Afrikaan: Establishment

 Brand himself became editor of De Zuid-Afrikaan in 1839.
 Through his columns, he first opposed the emancipation of slavery on account of the large numbers of loans, estimated at £400,000 that has been taken out by white farmers who used slaves as collateral.
 Once the abolition laws had been passed, the paper campaigned for appropriate compensation to enable former slave-owners to pay their debts.

-Although the paper lobbied against policies of British rule the editors noted had little support, including for example warning the British government not to impose unpopular taxes. it nevertheless saw British rule as "synonymous with civilized progress and order".
+Although the paper lobbied against British colonial policies its editors noted had little support, including for example warning the colonial government not to introduce unpopular taxes, it nevertheless saw British rule as "synonymous with civilized progress and order".
 The paper also played a large role in ensuring that common law on South Africa was based on Roman-Dutch Law rather than English Law.
 The newspaper lobbied for parliamentary representation within the colony and in 1853 Brand later became the first speaker in the Cape Parliament.